Poland - Country Commercial Guide

 Overview

-In 2021, total U.S. agricultural and related product exports to Poland were valued at a record-high $566 million, a 12% increase over 2020.
+In 2022, total U.S. agricultural and related product exports to Poland were valued at $578 million, almost the same level as in 2021.
 The U.S. Embassy’s Office of Agricultural Affairs provides routine market intelligence to U.S. food and agricultural exporters, and regularly creates linkages between Polish food, bulk commodity, beverage, and ingredient importers and U.S. exporters.

 Best prospects for U.S. agricultural products include seafood (pollock, salmon), livestock feed ingredients, such as soybean meal and feed preparations, bovine genetics, and consumer-oriented products, including wine, tree nuts (almonds and pistachios), dried fruit (cranberries and prunes), distilled spirits, as well as hardwood lumber.
 Additionally, U.S. beans and pulses are getting increasing attention from Polish importers and food processors.